7 Ways To Stop Comparing Yourself to Others

 Here are some bigger principles and lessons that might help in those moments as well...

-- Trust YOUR process - Everyone is on their own journey on the planet.
+- Trust YOUR process - Everyone is on their own journey.
 People evolve at different rates and have growth spurts at different times.
 Sometimes people will be ahead of you.
 Sometimes you will be the object of other people’s envy.
 Just know that your path and everyone else’s (yes…all 7 billion people on the planet) are different.

 - It is not a competition - Comparing yourself if based completely on lack mentality and competition.
 There seems to be not enough to go around (money, resources…self esteem!).
-This is just a perspective and not a very empowering one.
-How about choosing abundance and collaboration?
+However, this is just a perspective and not a very empowering one.
+How about choosing a more abundant and collaborative perspective?
 Being pleased for other people’s good fortune, blessing them and supporting them will put you straight back in the flow.

 - Take responsibility - Responsibility is about your “response-ability” i.e. you have the ability to choose how you respond to the situation.
 You are also responsible for your life and what happens in it.
-What can you choose to think and do that will lead you to where you really want to go.
+What can you choose to think and do that will lead you to where you really want to go?
+Or is being envious of someone else just easier than making your own best life happen?

 - You MUST take action - any of the above questions or thought starters will shift your internal perspective and state.
-If you want to create real change in your life, you are going to have to DO something.
-I am a big fan of BEING.
-However, following your calling and living the life you dream of is both an inside and outside job.
+BUT, if you want to create real change in your life, you are going to have to DO something.
 What action can you take in the direction of your dreams?
 What is the very first step?